top of page

 This Bible is not averse to being questioned or explored.
 Its message is not mythology, but rather historical and literary.
 The same tools used for responsibly examining any document are also to be used on the Bible: seeking understanding rather than jumping to prejudice, seeking to read in context, and honouring authorial intent.

 For sceptics, it is also important to let the process of interrogation run both ways.
 You will also bring your own assumptions to the table.
-Just as the Bible can be interrogated, so can the assumptions of the sceptic.
-The process of interacting with the Bible can provide an opportunity for the sceptic to better understand and assess their own assumptions, which in turn will allow a more fruitful interaction with the claims of Jesus.
+Just as the Bible can be interrogated, so can the assumptions of the skeptic.
+The process of interacting with the Bible can provide an opportunity for the skeptic to better understand and assess their own assumptions, which in turn will allow a more fruitful interaction with the claims of Jesus.

 bottom of page